duncanjbrown/degree_inference/README.md

   "official" degrees
 - 2000 rows of mappings from "unofficial" degrees, produced by GPT-4

+To generate more GPT data, run `python app.py gpt`.

 ### Todo

 - Accept STDIN/file input, not just hardcoded strings in the file